Bing Search API use and display requirements

 - Bing Autosuggest

-Bing Spell Check and Bing Autosuggest APIs
+Bing Spell Check and Bing Autosuggest API restrictions

-- Copy, store, or cache any data you receive from Bing Spell Check or Bing Autosuggest APIs.
+- Copy, store, or cache any data you receive from the Bing Spell Check or Bing Autosuggest APIs.

 - Use data you receive from Bing Spell Check or Bing Autosuggest APIs as part of any machine learning or similar algorithmic activity.
 Do not use this data to train, evaluate, or improve new or existing services that you or third parties might offer.